smin95/smin95/content/about/index.md

 ### Etc

 I play the clarinet as a hobby.
-Here is a clip of me playing Flight of the Bumblebee with my friend Junyi, a professional pianist.
+Here is a clip of me playing Flight of the Bumblebee by Rimskoy-Korsakov with my friend Junyi, a professional pianist.

 {{< youtube FpRrlLJg4Ww>}}